 Earn your Harvard degree and enjoy Harvard Alumni Association benefits upon graduation.

 Required GPA, Withdrawal Grades, and Repeat Courses

 GPA.
-You need to earn a B or higher in the proseminar, news reporting, and feature writing and a B– or higher in each of the subsequent courses.
+You need to earn a B or higher in each of the two degree courses required for admission and a B– or higher in each of the subsequent courses.
 In addition, your cumulative GPA cannot dip below 3.0.